VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Experiments

 \subsection{Performance on StarCraft II Micro-Management}

-Built upon StarCraft II, SMAC focuses on the problem of micro-management, in which each agent takes fine-grained control over an individual unit and selects actions independently.
-As SMAC requires the official API, we use the newest SC2.4.10 release \cite{Blizzardproto}.
-It contains stability updates and bug fixes compared to the older releases adopted in previous papers \cite{rashid_qmix_2018, NEURIPS2019_Mahajan, DuNEURIPS2019_07a9d3fe, jeon_maser_2022}.
+Built upon StarCraft II, SMAC consists of battle scenarios corresponding to an extensive range of learning tasks \citep{samvelyan_starcraft_2019}.
+It focuses on the problem of micro-management, in which each agent takes fine-grained control over an individual unit and selects actions independently.
+As SMAC requires the official API, we use the newest SC2.4.10 release \citep{Blizzardproto}.
+It contains stability updates and bug fixes compared to the older releases adopted in previous papers \citep{rashid_qmix_2018, NEURIPS2019_Mahajan, DuNEURIPS2019_07a9d3fe, pmlr-v162-jeon22a/ALL}.
 Every agent manipulating a unit receives observations only within the unit's field of view, which leads to partial observability.
+The SMAC scenarios (maps) can be classified into three categories: \textit{Easy}, \textit{Hard}, and \textit{Super-Hard}, based on the difficulty.
+We evaluate the VDFD model on 21 diverse scenarios, all of which can be found in Appendix B. All experiments in SMAC run for 2M time steps.
+We plot the mean and the standard deviation of the five independent runs for each algorithm.
+The main results are summarized as \textit{Test Win Rate}, defined as the percentage of episodes in which our army defeats the enemies within the permitted time limit \citep{samvelyan_starcraft_2019}.
+Table \ref{tbl:vdfd1} presents an overview of the main results for VDFD and the other four competing methods in the SMAC benchmark.